 Allerdale Borough Council collects recycling directly from most households.

-Glass, metal cans and tins and plastic is collected in a purple bag.
+Glass, metal cans and tins and plastic is collected in either a small green wheelie bin or a black plastic box.
 Collections are fortnightly.

-What can I put into a purple sack?
+What can I put into my glass, cans and plastic recyling?

 - All types/colours of glass bottled and jars